PrimaveraDeveloper/lithium/howto/howto-configure-microservice-as-taskbox.md

 ```

 To create an HttpHandler, the Taskbox also supplies a way to make things easier, there is an abstract and generic class called `HttpHandler<T>` and all that is necessary, is to create a class and inherit from `HttpHandler<T>`.
 It will obligate the implementation of four methods.

+In the CustomCode folder add a new class, called MyCustomHttpHandler.
+Replace the class implementation by the following code.

 ```csharp
     public class MyCustomHttpHandler : HttpHandler<string>